-Each of the six hotels' lobbies was visited once in the morning (8:00am-10:30am), once in the afternoon (12:00pm-2:30pm) and once in the evening (5:00pm-8:00pm) during the workweek.
+Each of the six hotels' lobbies was visited once in the morning (8:00am-10:30am), once in the afternoon (12:00pm-2:30pm) and once in the evening (5:00pm-8:00pm) during the working week.
 Each visit was exactly 45 minutes long.
 During each visit, all non-employees in the space at the start of the visit and all non-employees who entered the space during the visit were counted.
 Each occupant was recorded as a passive user, an active user, or transient user.
 A passive user was defined as engaging in an individual activity, such as using a computer or eating alone.
 An active user was defined as engaging in a social activity, such as participating in conversation, eating in a group, or having a meeting.
 Transience was defined by activities passing through the space, including checking in or out and walking through to the exit or elevators.
-Individuals who entered the space more than once during the 45 minutes were only counted one time.
-Individuals who switched between active and passive uses during the 45 minutes were counted based on the first use observed.
+Individuals who entered the space more than once during the 45 minutes were counted based on the first use observed.
 Percentages of use types were compared for different times of day and averaged to reflect overall use patterns.